We’ve looked at common problems for fundraising with teenagers, now let’s talk about high school fundraising ideas that work really well.

 - money handling

 Teens use product options (see the range from the Fundraising Directory) as high school fundraisers for one of two key reasons:

 In either case, short product drives, are often the best fundraisers.

-Direct sales – like chocolates – mean buying a quantity of stock upfront (sometimes with delayed payment options) and selling it.
+Direct sales or product drives – such as chocolates – mean buying a quantity of stock upfront (sometimes with delayed payment options) and selling it.
 Anticipated turnover is high; price low.
 These are impulse buys.
 Programs requiring orders to be taken and distributed require more time and organisation but there’s no upfront cost and no risk.

 Offer lunchtime pizza for the best class response.

 A product drive is ideal for a business studies venture that needs to be up and running quickly with a result within a term.
 Food is a sure-thing.

 Cause-related high school fundraising ideas

 Cause-related fundraising at high schools may include: